 You can register for courses here or come to the free training.

-22. Cycling in bike parks (mountain bike and BMX)
+22. Bike parks (mountain bike and BMX)

 If you fancy some bike action, there are a few bike parks scattered around Hamburg: